 Haydn played a key role in the development of the Humanitarian Essentials Logistics Module (HELM) Programme and frequently delivers face-to-face events across Africa.
 Since its creation in 2015, Haydn has coached close to 600 people, mentoring supply chain and logistics staff in locations including Haiti, Liberia, Sierra Leone, Uganda and Kenya.
 Haydn now works as Director of International Business for LLA and LLA International.

-Chris Taylor - Operations Manager
+Chris Taylor - Director of Operations

 Chris joined the team in 2018 as a member of our Coaching team and to help build our Apprenticeship support programmes.